Best cycling shorts 2025: The best of every category, for every budget

 Having owned the Sportful Giara bib shorts for approximately three years, I can fully attest to their durability.
 They’ve been put through hours in the saddle and on every type of ride that can be thrown at a bib short, and they still look and perform, as if they’re box fresh.
 Though they don’t boast any particularly noteworthy features, they are some of the most affordable on our list and are likely to stretch your money even further considering how long they’ll last.

-The Velobici Jasper bib short stands out on this list as a short that perform exceptionally for hours and hours on end, even in warm, sweaty weather.
-As a lightweight bib, I’ve found the fit hard to fault, finding that the compression remains supportive and comfortable over numerous rides regardless of how hard I have pushed them.
+The Velobici Jasper bib short stands out on this list as a short that performs exceptionally for hours and hours on end, even in warm, sweaty weather.
+As a lightweight bib, I’ve found the fit hard to fault, finding that the compression remains supportive and comfortable.
 A bonus for British riders is that they are manufactured in Leicester in the UK, making it a clear choice for those wanting to buy local.

 The best cycling shorts available today